-Cutting to the chase: The ketosis diet is where you consume high amounts of healthy fats and proteins while simultaneously reducing your carbohydrate intake
+So you want the low down on the Ketosis Diet for Beginners?
+Let’s get into it… The ketosis diet is where you consume high amounts of healthy fats and proteins while simultaneously reducing your carbohydrate intake

 If you’re a beginner and this is your first look at what a keto diet is all about, stick around because I’ve got the ultimate 5 minute rundown for you.
 Se let’s begin with looking at the basics behind a ketosis diet for beginner.
 The ketosis diet is an eating plan designed to minimize carbohydrate intake while simultaneously increasing your fat intake to compensate for the missing carbohydrates.
 It is a great diet to enter into a body state called ketosis.

 So What is Ketosis?

 Ketosis is where the body (of an average person) switches from using glucose as a primary fuel source to using ketones.
 As strange as it may sound, a keto diet is actually a way to fast and help your body reset.